• New Posts

 Instructions

-• To make the heart pattern batter: with an electric mixer, whip egg white and sugar until soft peaks form.
-Mix in oil and then fold in flour by hand.
+• With an electric mixer, whip egg white and sugar until soft peaks form, 3 to 4 minutes.
+Mix in oil and then gently fold in flour by hand.
+Do not over-mix.

 • Divide batter in half and color half red and half pink with food coloring.
 Place each color in a small ziptop bag and snip a small hole in one corner.

-• Pipe hearts, dots and designs onto parchment and freeze the pan 20 to 30 minutes.
+• Pipe hearts, dots, and designs onto parchment in the pan, and freeze the pan 20 to 30 minutes.

-• Stir the flour into the batter until just combined.
-Immediately removed pan from the freezer and gently spread cake batter over the frozen heart designs.
+• Use a whisk to carefully stir the flour into the batter until just combined.
+Immediately remove pan from the freezer and gently spread cake batter over the frozen heart designs.

-• Bake until cake is light golden brown and is just firm to the touch, about 20 minutes.
+• Bake until cake is light golden brown and is just firm to the touch, 15 to 18 minutes.

 • While cake bakes, prepare a clean dish towel by lightly dusting it with confectioners’ sugar.
 Have a second clean towel on hand.